Decision Frameworks for Families Brianna Reid Decision Frameworks for Families Brianna Reid

 Children are not a single population.
 Nutrient needs vary by age, growth stage, diet, health status, and environment.
 As a result, blanket statements about supplementation often fail to reflect real-world variability.

-At the same time, supplement marketing tends to focus on reassurance, promising to fill gaps or support immunity without clearly defining what those gaps are or how often they exist in a given child's diet.
-Understanding whether supplements are needed requires stepping back from product categories and focusing on risk and context.
+At the same time, supplement marketing tends to focus on reassurance, promising to "fill gaps" or "support immunity," without clearly defining what those gaps are or how often they actually exist.

-How This Fits Within an Evidence-First Approach
+How This Fits Within an Evidence-First Framework

 What Pediatric Guidance Actually Emphasizes